zcutlip/broken_abandoned/README.md

 Many of the installments in this series will feature code that aids in the various stages of reverse engineering and exploiting the target device

-Many, but not all, installments in the blog series will feature new code or updates to previous code.
+Many, but not all, installments in the series will feature new code or updates to previous code.
 Each part of the series featuring new or updated code will have a corresponding folder here.
 If you clone this repo, you should be able to get the latest updates whenever a new part goes up on the blog just by doing a pull.

 Check out [part 1](http://shadow-file.blogspot.com/2015/04/abandoned-part-01.html) here.